STScI-MIRI/coronagraphy_offset_ta/README.md

 In order to convert between the detector coordinate system and two positions on the sky, pySIAF requires information about the orientation of the telescope.
-Here, we provide this information using a combination of the coronagraph used (see `coron_id`), and position angle of the v3 axis of the telescope.
+Here, we provide this information using a combination of the coronagraph used (see `coron_id`), and position angle of the v3 axis of the telescope, measured at the chosen coronagraph's reference position.

 More details about the different coordinate systems used in describing positions in the telescope can be found here: https://jwst-docs.stsci.edu/jwst-observatory-characteristics/jwst-observatory-coordinate-system-and-field-of-regard/ .